 SELECT * FROM _events HINT(debug_log_threshold_ms=1000)

-Note that because DEBUG logs contain large amounts of data, it is recommended that you use them sparingly.
+Since DEBUG logs contain large amounts of data, we recommended using them sparingly.
 To prevent potential problems with Virtual Instances, limits are enforced on the rate that logs are recorded.
 INFO logs have a much higher rate limit than DEBUG logs.

 Using the query profiler with DEBUG logs